Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 ## Deploy the cluster

 Review "**parameters-main.json**" file and update the values as required.
-Please make sure to update the Entra ID (EID) Group IDs with ones created in Step 02 and kubernetesVersion in the parameters file.
+Please make sure to update the Microsofr Entra ID Group IDs with ones created in Step 02 and kubernetesVersion in the parameters file.
 Once the files are updated, deploy using az cli or Az PowerShell (code snippets are below).

    > :warning: There are two groups you need to change in parameters-main.json:
    >